Irish watchdog opens another Facebook probe, over data dump - WTMJ

 News reports earlier this month said the data was found on a website for hackers and contained information on 533 million users from more than 100 countries, including names, Facebook IDs, phone numbers, locations, birthdates and email addresses.

-The watchdog said it launched the investigation after it “engaged with Facebook Ireland,” questioning it about compliance with privacy rules.
+The watchdog said it launched the investigation after it “engaged with Facebook Ireland” and raised questions about its compliance with privacy rules.
 The company responded, the Irish agency said, suggesting it wasn’t satisfied with the answers.

-The company has previously downplayed the problem, saying “malicious actors” didn’t hack its systems but used automated software to scrape the data from Facebook’s platform.
+Facebook has downplayed the problem, saying it had been previously reported and fixed in 2019.
+The company said “malicious actors” didn’t hack its systems but used automated software to scrape the data from Facebook’s platform.

-The problem stemmed from a vulnerability, reported and fixed in 2019, in features that allow users to import contacts.

-“These features are common to many apps and we look forward to explaining them and the protections we have put in place,” Facebook said in a statement.

-Facebook, based in Menlo Park, California, has its European headquarters in Ireland, making that country’s watchdog its lead privacy regulator for the European Union under a system known as “one-stop shop.”
+Facebook didn’t reply immediately to a request for comment.
+The Menlo Park, California-based company’s European headquarters is located in Ireland, making that country’s watchdog its lead privacy regulator for the European Union under a system known as “one-stop shop.”

 Irish regulators are already working on a dozen other investigations of Facebook and Instagram over suspected privacy breaches.